Segments vs Schema Objects

 A segment in an Oracle database is a set of extents that contains all the data for a specific logical storage structure within a tablespace.
 Which means segments contain not only metadata but real data.

 Typically, the types of segment are limited, you can query DBA_SEGMENTS for all types of segments.
 Since segments contains real data, they usually reside in their owner's default tablespace and consequently take most of disk space.
 I talked about a way that can list the biggest segments in the whole database.

 An ordinary table can have only one segment.
 For tables containing LOB, nested table or partitions can have multiple segments, but they cannot live without their hosts (tables).

 A schema in an Oracle database is a collection of database objects and owned by a database user.
 The schema name shares the same name as the user.
-Schema objects are logical structures created by users.
+Generally speaking, they are equivalent.

 Various types of schema object in a database can be found by querying DBA_OBJECTS.
 Schema objects with no data are usually stored in SYSTEM tablespace and take very little disk space.
 For example, programming units (stored procedures) are typical schema objects that have no data.